HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Raytheon Technologies (RTX) Investors with Losses to Contact Its Attorneys, Securities Fraud Class Action Filed, DOJ Investigating

 SAN FRANCISCO, Nov.
-3, 2020 /PRNewswire/ --Hagens Berman urges Raytheon Technologies Corporation (NYSE: RTX)investors with significant losses to submit your losses now.
+05, 2020 (GLOBE NEWSWIRE) -- Hagens Berman urges Raytheon Technologies Corporation (NYSE: RTX) investors with significant losses to submit your losses now.
 A securities fraud class action has been filed and certain investors may have valuable claims.

 Class Period: Feb.
 10, 2016 – Oct.
 27, 2020